Volibear Build Guide by shukmeister

 Indestructible: Ruby Crystal, Greater Quintessence of Health x3

-Noticed how I purchased 4 Health Potions every time I opened Boots of Speed?
+Noticed how I purchased 4 Health Potions every time I opened Elixir of Fortitude?
 The idea behind this trick is to stand near your summoner platform several seconds after minions spawn so that you'll gain the 10g needed for another pot.
 You do not need to be on the platform to purchase from the shop, and this helps in getting back to your lane quickly.
 If you begin running the moment you buy the potion, you will not miss a single CS.
 I have never missed minion kills when doing this, so there is no reason not to give your self this lvl.
 1 advantage.

 Volibear is an amazingly versatile character.
 Although many people tunnel vision into stacking health, Voli can actually be outfitted for any kind of situation.
 One of the most avant-garde builds I've ran was The Brutalizer, Hexdrinker, Phage and it worked great.
 In this guide I have included four builds of which I think are especially potent on Volibear.
 Depending on your playstyle, team composition, and role, choose the build that fits your needs the best.
 These builds are just guidelines, however, and should not be substituted for every situation in the game.
 Understanding the right items at the right time takes patience and game knowledge.
 My builds focus on a mix of offensive and defensive as to maximize Voli's damage potential while keeping him tanky for melee range.

 My build of choice, it provides you with exceptional early game and scales strongly into late game.
 You are tanky from the start and will shred enemy teams with the synergy from your attack speed + Thunder Claws + Zephyr.
 The passive and life steal gives you great sustain while early CDR allows you to harass and combo more often.

 Pros- Good mix of defense / offense